flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling-migration.md

   }),
 );
 ```
-This trick uses the deprecated `textScaleFactor` API and will stop working once
+This uses the deprecated `textScaleFactor` API.
-it's removed from the Flutter API.
+It will stop working once that API is removed from the Flutter API.

 ## Timeline